“But I Had a Happy Childhood”: Why Therapists Go Back to the Past

 1. The Past Lives in the Present

-According to attachment theory (Bowlby, Ainsworth), the patterns of safety, connection, and attunement we experienced—or didn’t experience—in childhood form the blueprint for how we relate to others and ourselves as adults.
+According to attachment theory (Bowlby, Ainsworth), the patterns of safety, connection, and attunement we experienced — or didn’t experience — in childhood often shape how we relate to others and ourselves as adults.

-Even if the past is “over,” its imprint lives on in our nervous systems, expectations, and relationships.
+Even if the past feels “over,” its imprint can remain in our nervous system, expectations, and relationships.

-Neuroscience supports this: The brain develops in relationship.
+Neuroscience supports this understanding.
+The brain develops in relationship.
 Early experiences shape neural pathways, stress responses, and even immune function (Siegel, 2012; Schore, 2001).
-When childhood needs aren’t met—whether due to neglect, emotional misattunement, or chronic stress—we adapt.
-But those adaptations can become our suffering later.
+When childhood needs aren’t met — whether through neglect, emotional misattunement, or chronic stress — we adapt.
+Those adaptations may help us survive but can lead to struggles later on.

-So when someone insists they were never angry, never sad, always “easy,” Maté might ask:
+So when someone says they were never angry, never sad, or always “easy,” Maté might gently ask:

 “And what did that cost you?”

-Did you learn to suppress emotion to be good?
+• Did you learn to suppress emotion in order to be “good”?

-• What did you have to suppress to stay safe, loved, or accepted?
+• What did you have to suppress to feel safe, loved, or accepted?

 • Where did you learn that your needs were too much?

-• When did you start believing you had to earn love, or that rest equals laziness?
+• When did you start believing you had to earn love — or that rest meant laziness?

 4. The Body Remembers What the Mind Forgets